nlhkabu/connect/docs/installation.rst

     $ ./manage.py test <appname> #to test a specific app

-To run Connect's behavioural tests, you will need to have PhantomJS_ installed.
+To run Connect's `Behave`_ tests, you will need to have PhantomJS_ installed.

 Alternatively you can use any other `supported browser`_ (e.g. Chrome, Firefox) by installing it on your system and specifying it when you run your tests: